lvyupku/lvyupku.github.io/_pages/english.md

 1. Guangdong Provincial Higher Education Teaching Reform Project, “Exploration and Development of a High-Quality Applied-Talent Education System in Computer-Related Disciplines,” Oct.
 2024–Oct.
 2027, Co-I.
 2. Fourth-Batch Textbook Pilot Application Project under the “101 Plan” for Undergraduate Computer Education Reform, Introduction to Computing, ongoing, **PI**.
-3. General Teaching Reform Project of the College of Big Data and Internet, Shenzhen Technology University, No. BDI202301010, “Theory and Practice of Developing a First-Class Undergraduate Computer Science and Technology Program at a University of Applied Sciences,” **Principal Investigator**.
+3. General Teaching Reform Project of the College of Big Data and Internet, Shenzhen Technology University, No. BDI202301010, “Theory and Practice of Developing a First-Class Undergraduate Computer Science and Technology Program at a University of Applied Sciences,” **PI**.
 4. Distinctive Course Development Project of the College of Big Data and Internet, Shenzhen Technology University, No. BDI202302012, Introduction to Machine Learning, **PI**.
 5. Education Research Project of the National Association for Computer Education in Higher Education, Fourth Quarter of 2022, “14th Five-Year Plan Textbook Development Project,” No. CERACU2022P47, University Computer Fundamentals, Co-I.
 6. Guangdong Provincial Higher Education Teaching Reform Project, No. 20211056040002, “Exploration of University Computer Fundamentals Course Reform at Universities of Applied Sciences,” Jan.
 2021–Dec.
 2022, Co-I.